According to statistics, US exhibitors spend roughly $24 billion on trade shows.

 Another thing you can ask is their opinion on something related to your offering.

-Don’t just say, “Hey, what do you think of our booth/products/display, etc.” Instead, ask a question that will give you insight into their needs as a buyer or the industry as a whole.
+Don’t just say, “Hey, what do you think of our trade show booth design, etc.” Instead, ask a question that will give you insight into their needs as a buyer or the industry as a whole.

 For instance, let’s say your display showcases a furniture line, and you’re talking to an interior designer.
 If they have their finger on the industry pulse, they could be a mine of valuable information.